 Problem 2: Blood Stain Analysis

-Bloodstain of width 5.5 mm and length 7 mm are identified from an injured person, who was running away with 2 m/s speed from a crime scene.
-As an investigation officer, determine whether you will consider that this bloodstain arises from a leg or hand-wound.
+Bloodstains of width 5.5 mm and a length of 7 mm are identified from an injured person, who was running away at 2 m/s speed from a crime scene.
+As an investigation officer, determine whether you will consider that this bloodstain arises from a leg or hand wound.
 Consider the injured man is enough tall.

 First Calculate the impact angle,

 For moving sources,

 The Height of the wound is 0.3291 m.
 So, the Investigation officer can say that the bloodstain arises from a leg.